DitherWither/gircore-blueprint-template/README.md

 # Steps for using

 - Create a new project using `dotnet new gircore-blueprint --app-id <app id>`, where app id follows the reverse domain name format.
 See [the documentation for app id on gnome docs](https://developer.gnome.org/documentation/tutorials/application-id.html)
+- (Optional) Change the name of the application inside the .desktop file to something more user-friendly.
+- (Optional) Add icons and appdata files to the project.

 # Building/Running